jmadden/flex-dialpad-addon-plugin-uk/README.md

 ### TaskQueue Expression

-In the TaskQueues make sure their expression includes logic that will pull in workers with the skill that is the same name of the TaskQueue.
+In the TaskQueues make sure the TaskQueue expression includes logic that will pull in workers with the skill that is the same name of the TaskQueue.
 For exameple:

 A TaskQueu named `Vendor Relations` should have an expression that reads `"Vendor Relations" IN routing.skills`.